jeremyckahn/farmhand/doc/adr/0001-use-react-testing-library-for-tests.md

 ## Decision

-Farmhand's test will be gradually rewritten to use React Testing Library.
-New tests will not be written with Enzyme unless there is an urgent and critical need to do so.
+Farmhand's tests will be gradually rewritten to use React Testing Library.
+New tests will be written with React Testing Library and not Enzyme unless there is an urgent and critical reason.

 ## Consequences